 Take day trips to places like Kuala Selangor, the Genting Highlands, and Port Dickson, take kids to the Kuala Lumpur Butterfly Park and National Science Centre, and cast your gaze skywards at the Planetarium Negara.

-From beautiful religious buildings, theme parks, and colonial architecture to pretty parks, quaint hidden alleyways, street art, and bustling markets, there’s plenty to keep you occupied in Kuala Lumpur.
-Add these best places to visit in Kuala Lumpur for a fantastic time in the Malaysian capital city.
+From beautiful religious buildings, theme parks, and colonial architecture to pretty parks, quaint hidden alleyways, street art, and bustling markets, there are plenty of reasons to go to Malaysia, and it all starts in KL Add these best places to visit in Kuala Lumpur for a fantastic time in the Malaysian capital city.

 Yay for transparency!
 Some of the links in this post are affiliate links.
 This means that if you book your accommodation through the site, The Broke Backpacker will earn a small commission at no extra cost to you.
 Your support helps me keep the site going.